The prickly history of Maltese migration in Australia

 The prickly saga reached its zenith in 1926, when, following six years of evaluation by the Queensland Prickly Pear Land Commission, over three billion eggs of the Argentinian cactoblastis moth (Cactoblastis cactorum) were bred and distributed.
 In their larvae stage, the grubs work together to chew a tunnel through the tough surface of the plant, and then devour the soft interior.
 Under a decade later, the O. stricta infestation that had haunted rural settlers was mostly eradicated.
 The effectiveness of Cactoblastis as a biological agent was as stunning as the spread of the noxious weed it had neutralised, a success later mimicked in other countries.

 It also niggled at me.
 They were not pretty plants, after all.
 I wondered if there was something deeper to the botanical attachment that explains the cactus in every second Maltese yard, something left unsaid by Nanna.
-Searching YouTube, I came across a perspective that hints at the cultural memory bound into prickly cladodes, even those sprung from different soil.
-In one video, a farmer from south-western Sydney, standing singlet-clad, sketches the history of the resplendent O. ficus-indica plants behind him, with distinctive Australian birdsong audible in the background: ‘During the wartime, back in Europe in Malta where I come from, they ate a lot of [prickly pear fruit] because, uh’ — here, he pauses and looks at the ground — ‘we were nearly starved.
+Searching YouTube, I came across a perspective that hints at the cultural memory bound in prickly cladodes, even those sprung from different soil.
+In one video, a farmer from south-western Sydney, standing singlet-clad, sketches the history of the resplendent O. ficus-indica plants behind him to the accompaniment of Australian birdsong: ‘During the wartime, back in Europe in Malta where I come from, they ate a lot of [prickly pear fruit] because, uh’—here, he pauses and looks at the ground—‘we were nearly starved.
 So uh, I recommend that you try it one day, but be careful when you peel it.’

 He refers to the Siege of Malta between 1940 and 1942, in which the Axis determined to bomb the country into submission due to its strategic importance in the Mediterranean, straddling vital supply and reinforcement routes.
 For over two years, starting from the day after Mussolini aligned Italy with the German forces, Malta became the target of several thousand enemy air raids, severely choking food supplies to its beleaguered population.
 In particular, a terrible stretch of 154 consecutive days and nights, which brought them to the brink of surrender and starvation, proved the most sustained bombing attack of World War II.